 (Passau to Vienna) Cycling Atlas.
 If you are doing the self-guided tour that we recommend you’ll be provided with a map, so this won’t be required.
 However, if you are doing this tour on your own, this is an excellent resource.

 Price Range: from $16 to $22

 For wearing afterward and for sightseeing.
 Part of what makes the Danube Cycling Tour so special, are all the sights so ensure that you have flip flops, or other comfortable shoes for sightseeing.

 There are lots of towns and villages where you’ll be able to stop and get something to drink, but I recommend always having enough water with you.

 Price Range: from $13 to $60

 Although there are lots of restaurants along the way, I recommend having some nutritious snacks with you, since you may get hungry along stretches where there is nothing available.
 A typical day for us was a quick coffee stop in the morning, lunch in a restaurant, followed by another coffee and cake stop later in the afternoon!

-If you’re having your luggage transferred, which is included on our Danube Cycling Tour, please note that your luggage be left unattended at times.
+If you’re having your luggage transferred, on one of the Danube Cycling Tours, that we recommend please note that your luggage will be left unattended at times.
 As a result, I would carry your valuables with you in your panniers.